 This is Rich Higgins hosting the Sean Hannity Radio Show.

-Uh sorry about that mic issue a few minutes ago, folks.
+Sorry about that mic issue a few minutes ago, folks.

 President Obama has an operating instruction out for us as it is.

-Uh we're gonna we're gonna keep bringing the truth to you here today.
+We're going to keep bringing the truth to you here today.

 So, you know, a quick little segue here, Philip.

-Last week, so Tuesday, I know you testified uh before the Senate Judiciary Committee oversight, and uh two days later, I believe Secretary Johnson came in.
+Last week, so Tuesday, I know you testified before the Senate Judiciary Committee oversight.

-We also heard testimony from a former employee of the Department of Homeland Security, Phil Haney, that in October 2009, more than 800 customs and border patrol documents were ordered modified, scrubbed, or deleted to remove references to jihad or the Muslim Brotherhood or other similar references.
+We also heard testimony from a former employee of the Department of Homeland Security, Phil Haney, that in October 2009, more than 800 Customs and Border Patrol documents were ordered modified, scrubbed, or deleted to remove references to Jihad or the Muslim Brotherhood or other similar references.

-Was Mr. Haney's testimony that the Department of Homeland Security ordered over 800 documents in C B B altered or deleted?
+Was Mr. Haney's testimony that the Department of Homeland Security ordered over 800 documents in CBB altered or deleted?

 Was that testimony accurate?